 State and local governments in the U.S. have substantially increased their reliance on private bank loans in the aftermath of the Great Recession.
 Using loan-level data on bank lending to U.S. municipal governments, we document that these loans have high effective debt priority and are likely to allow borrowers additional debt capacity.
 Specifically, banks loans to municipalities are highly collateralized, include additional seniority and guarantee provisions, and have short maturities.
 Consistent with the idea that financially weak borrowers are more likely to resort to higher priority debt, banks' assessments indicate a non-trivial fraction of municipal borrowers to be high risk.
 Last, we show that exogenous adverse income shocks lead to a significant increase in bank financing in the debt structure of municipalities.
-These results suggests that the reliance of municipalities on private debt is likely to increase in an environment of eroding fiscal positions.
+These results suggest that the reliance of municipalities on private debt is likely to increase in an environment of eroding fiscal positions.

-^{}The views stated herein are those of the authors and are not necessarily the views of the Federal Reserve Board or the Federal Reserve System.
-We thank Mitchell Berlin, Ronel Elul, Kathleen Johnson, Byron Lutz, Greg Nini, Robert Sarama, Edison Yu, and seminar participants at the Federal Reserve Board, the Federal Reserve Bank of Philadelphia, and the 2018 Chicago Institutions Conference for helpful comments.
-We thank Stephen Paolillo for excellent research assistance.
+A version of this paper was presented at the 7th Municipal Finance Conference at The Brookings Institution on July 16-17, 2018.
+The views stated herein are those of the authors and are not necessarily the views of the Federal Reserve Board or the Federal Reserve System.
+The authors thank Mitchell Berlin, Ronel Elul, Kathleen Johnson, Byron Lutz, Greg Nini, Robert Sarama, Edison Yu, and seminar participants at the Federal Reserve Board, the Federal Reserve Bank of Philadelphia, and the 2018 Chicago Institutions Conference for helpful comments.
+They thank Stephen Paolillo for excellent research assistance.